canonical/tdx/README.md

 sudo systemctl status pccs
 ```

 4. Obtain an [Intel PCS API key](https://api.portal.trustedservices.intel.com/provisioning-certification).
 This is needed to configure the PCCS service in the next step.
+Specifically, you should subscribe to the Provisioning Certification Service.

 5. Configure the PCCS service.